Find Affordable College Courses

 207 Yearly Graduations

 The 9th most popular school in the country for curriculum majors who are seeking their master's degree is University of St Francis.
 Roughly 3,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $35,000 per year, while in-state graduate students, on average, pay $13,464 per year.
-During the 2020-2021 academic year, 207 people received their master's degree in curriculum from University of Saint Francis.
-Of these students, 85% were women and 18% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $37,000 per year, while in-state graduate students, on average, pay $14,382 per year.
+During the most recent year for which we have data, 207 people received their master's degree in curriculum from University of Saint Francis.
+About 81% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in curriculum at University of St Francis make a median salary of 55,178.

 #10